Careers in Criminal Justice

 Students graduating in criminal justice will find positions available in many areas of criminal and juvenile justice facilities, including police agencies, court systems and correctional institutions on local, state and federal levels.
 Opportunities are also available in the area of counseling, for example,treatment and casework with reintegrative efforts such as halfway houses and runaway shelters.

 Students may attain positions as case and childcare workers or as youth counselors.
 In addition, the growing field of private security and police work is attractive to many graduates.
-Maintenance of court records and other various entry-level administrative positions are also job possibilities.
+Maintenance of court records and other various entry-level administrative positions also are job possibilities.
 Many criminal justice majors prepare for studies in law and enter law school upon graduation.